-■ Information Security
+Information Security

 Basic Perspective

 We recognize that the personal information of customers, employees and business partners as well as information concerning our technologies and sales activities are assets that need to be protected.
 Accordingly, with the aim of safeguarding our information assets and strengthening their management, we have formulated the Basic Policies for Information Security.

-■ Basic Policies for Information Security
+Basic Policies for Information Security

 (1) Legal compliance

 We comply with laws and regulations related to information security while fostering awareness of them among employees.

 (2) Maintaining a stable business foundation

 We safeguard and manage information assets appropriately, carry out information security-related education and enlightenment activities on an ongoing basis and seek to maintain a stable business foundation.

-(3) Providing safe products and services We provide safe products and services to customers and society by implementing information security measures in our business activities, including development, design and manufacture of products and services.
-(4) Information security management We build a governance structure to enforce and manage information security and continue to promote and refine the ■ Organization for Promoting Compliance and Information Security under the CSR Committee
+(3) Providing safe products and services

+We provide safe products and services to customers and society by implementing information security measures in our business activities, including development, design and manufacture of products and services.

+(4) Information security management

+We build a governance structure to enforce and manage information security and continue to promote and refine the structure.